dotnet/sourcelink/docs/Readme.md

 ## <a name="CustomSourceLinkPackages"></a> Creating Custom SourceLink Packages

-Each SourceLink package is expected to provide mapping of repository URLs to corresponding URLs that provide source file content.
+Each SourceLink package is expected to provide mapping of _repository URLs_ to corresponding _content URLs_ that provide source file content.

-The content URL must identify an end-point that responds to HTTP GET request with content of the source file identified in the query.
+The content URL shall identify an end-point that responds to HTTP GET request with content of the source file identified in the query.
 The end-point may require authentication.

 The package shall depend on an appropriate source-control package (Microsoft.Build.Tasks.Git, Microsoft.Build.Tasks.Tfvc, etc.).

-The package shall include `build\{PackageName}.props` and `build\{PackageName}.targets` files that get automatically included into the project that references the package.
+The package shall include `build\{PackageName}.props` and `build\{PackageName}.targets` files that get automatically included by NuGet into the project that references the package.

 `build\{PackageName}.props` file shall set `EnableSourceLink` property to `true` if it hasn't been set already, like so: